manifold-systems/manifold/docs/manifold-templates.md

 ## Default Layouts ##

-Manifold Templates also supports the ability to set default layouts for templates via the `ManifoldTemplates.java` configuration class:
+ManTL also supports the ability to set default layouts for templates via the `ManifoldTemplates.java` configuration class:
 ```java
   ManifoldTemplates.setDefaultLayout(myLayout); //Sets default template for all templates